paradiselabs-ai/WebSplat/claudeDev_docs/devNotes.md

 - Updated backend (main.py) to generate TSX preview based on AI responses
 - Modified WebSplatInterface.tsx to include a new "Preview" tab for displaying generated TSX code
 - Updated handleSendMessage function to set generatedHtml state with tsx_preview from backend response
+- Updated test files with additional logging and assertions
+- Ran backend tests and identified several issues that need to be addressed

 ## Current Focus
 - Rapidly integrating the backend with the frontend for a working MVP demo (Urgent)